 Gardening and Landscaping Tool Belt

-Gardening Pine Green and Grey Heavy Cordura Nylon HipNotions Tool Belt
+Gardening Pine Green Heavy Cordura Nylon HipNotions Tool Belt

 This tool belt was named the Gardening HipNotions Tool Belt because it was designed around gardening tools with a zipper pocket to protect smartphones.
 But think outside of the box or beyond the name assigned to it.

 Think about what you would like it to carry or maybe layout all the items.
 Measure the larger items to see how they match up to the dimensions of the pockets listed.

 Tool belts to not include magnets, tool loops, lock corks etc. See add ons item in shop.

 Zipper pocket is 8"W x 9"L

 Pruner flat pocket 4.5"W x 7.5"L and next to it a flat pocket 3"W x 7.5"L

 Front 2 pleated pockets 4.5"W x 6.5"L x 1.5"D and 3"W x 6.5"L x 1.75"D.